Fear Theater: Danger on Paper

 Your perception of danger contrasts rhetoric with experience.

 I recently took a favela tour, where I counted nine people with guns—six of them obvious mafia members carrying weapons that made IDF Galils and Tavors look like pea shooters.
 One man flashed a switchblade at me.
 I was with an organized tour that had the mafia’s OK to walk through, as long as we didn’t film or stray from the path.
-The guide used hand signals to communicate with them.
-They used walkie-talkies.
+The mafia used hand signals and walkie-talkies to communicate.
+And I felt safe.

 Throughout the tour, the guide explained why he felt safer in the favela than anywhere else.
 He grew up there.
 Personal experience always trumps outside perspectives.
 He knew his home.
 He felt safe.